Dhruv-x7x/Learning-With-Graphs-Project/Survey/Solution.md

 So we treat the diffusion as contextual, independently diffusing each vertex such that for small $t$ values the noisy path is not too far off from the original path and for high $t$ values it is completely random, aiding sample generation.

+NOTE: Although the forward process happens completely independently for each node, the reverse process is not non auto-regressive.
+The estimation of $\hat v_0$ is what introduces dependency.
+The network that predicts $\hat v_0$ takes the entire path as input, hence, vertices influence each other through this shared network.

 ---